vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 HIS WORKS.
 1. BHOGA KARIKA.
 It deals with Bhoga in accordance with the teaching of the Raurava Tantra.
 There is a quotation from this in T. A., Comm., VI, 132.

-2. MOKŞA KARIKĀ.
-3. PARAMOKŞA NIRĀSA KĀRIKĀ.
+2. MOKṣA KARIKĀ.
+3. PARAMOKṣA NIRĀSA KĀRIKĀ.

 1. T. A., Ah.
 37. (MS.) 2.
 T. A., Comm., VI, 211.
 3. M. K., 63.